-So here is our roundup of what we think is the ultimate list for your birth, trialled and tested my Chief Mama of Bon + Bear after her first pregnancy as she prepares for birth 2 in the next few weeks.
+So here is our roundup of what we think is the ultimate packing list for your birth, trialled and tested by Mama of Bon + Bear with her two children who are 3 & 1 years old.

-Packing Hack: Use ziplock bags/packing cubes to separate all your key items in the bag so it is SUPER easy for your partner to find things – the last thing you want is not being able to find anything and you having to do this yourself.
-If you really want, label each one too!
+Packing Hack: Use packing cubes or ziplock bags to separate all your key items in the bag so it is super easy for your birth partner to find things — the last thing you want is not being able to find anything and you have to do this yourself.

 - Medical Notes and Birth Plan – Have a Plan A/B/C